 States Parties and managers of individual World Heritage properties will consider undertaking site-level monitoring, mitigation and adaptation measures, where appropriate.
-Some natural properties may be able to be involved in sequestration activities as part of broader national mitigation approaches and this will be the primary level of focus.
+Some properties may be able to be involved in sequestration and carbon offset activities as part of broader national mitigation approaches and this will be the primary level of focus.
+They will also integrate these actions in risk preparedness policies and action plans, making use of the "Strategy for Risk Reduction at World Heritage Properties" 12.

 States Parties may use the opportunities presented by the "Nairobi Work Programme on Impacts, Vulnerability, and Adaptation to Climate Change" under the UNFCCC, and other ongoing processes, to address adaptation to climate change at World Heritage properties.
+They are encouraged to participate in the United Nations Climate Change conferences with a view to achieving a comprehensive post-Kyoto agreement.

-States Parties work at the national level, but may establish appropriate thematic, regional and global linkages and cooperation to understand, access, fund and implement mitigation and adaptation strategies, actions, tools and/or pilot projects.
+States Parties work at the national level, but will also establish appropriate thematic, regional and global linkages and cooperation to understand, access, fund and implement mitigation and adaptation strategies, actions, tools and/or pilot projects.
 Efforts at World Heritage property level to mitigate and adapt to climate change will be coordinated with other Conventions and international bodies working on climate change, to create synergies, integrate activities and avoid duplication.